aoloe/MarkdownPresenter/pipe_rmll.md

 ![a flash app](image/phraseit.png)

-... and Flash apps.
+... and in lot of Flash apps.

 <!--
-... and on the Web
+... and on the Web where lots of Flash apps -- but also more and more HTML5 ones -- are making the internet fun to use.
 -->

 !